Particl-Community/academy/intro/intro_marketplace_brief_overview.rst

 While using :term:`Particl Marketplace` you expect easy usability while making zero compromise on the core values of :term:`decentralization <Decentralization>`, security, privacy, and :term:`disintermediation <Disintermediation>` at the same time.

-This the essence that makes you stand out.
+This is the essence that makes you stand out.

 .. note::